-The Need to Migrate Windows Server 2008 to New Hardware
+Need to Move Windows Server 2008 to New Hardware

-It is often the case that we just want to move our Windows Server 2008 to new hardware (computer).
-No matter it is for personal or business use.
-Cloning the whole system is unpractical because it is time-consuming.
-Especially, when we want to move Server 2008 to numbers of computers, cloning seems more infeasible.
-Then how about making a system backup and restore the image on the new hardware?
+It is a common case that we want to move our Windows Server 2008 to new hardware (computer), either for personal or business use.
+Reinstalling the whole system is unpractical because it is time-consuming.
+Especially, when we want to move Server 2008 to numbers of computers, reinstallation seems more infeasible.
+Then how about making a system backup and restoring the image on the new hardware?
 It sounds good.
-But we should first find out a powerful tool to give us a hand.
-Luckily, we have AOMEI Backupper.
+To do this, we should first find out a powerful tool to give us a hand.

-The Best Tool to Migrate Windows Server 2008 R2 to New Hardware
+Best Tool to Migrate Windows Server 2008 (R2) to New Hardware

-AOMEI Backupper Server is a popular backup program that helps us to deal with all kinds of issues related to data protection at a low price.
+AOMEI Backupper Server is a popular backup program that helps us to deal with all kinds of issues related to data protection and data transfer at a low price.
 It can be applied to all Windows Server operating systems as well as all Windows PC operating systems.

-When dealing with “moving Windows Server 2008 to new hardware”, Backupper can competent this task by providing us the feature called Universal Restore.
+When dealing with “moving Windows Server 2008 to new hardware”, AOMEI Backupper can complete this task with the Universal Restore feature.
 This function can be used to restore all kinds of Windows OS to different hardware, promising that all hardware can be booted properly after the restoration.

-Windows Server 2008 Backup and Restore to Different Hardware
+Windows Server 2008 (R2) Backup and Restore to Different Hardware

 Run AOMEI Backupper Server > Click Backup > Click System Backup > Select a path to save the backup image (You can save the image to a NAS, or a USB drive) > Click Start Backup.